 In later chapters, Tora develops a very similar (but less violent and far more romantical) relationship to Mayuko, who's life he keeps saving.
 What is his motivation for going out of his way to help these people he claims he doesn't like?
 He's the only one allowed to eat them.
 (Which, of course, he never gets around to doing.)

-Misaki Ayuzawa, main character and aggressive female Student Council President from Maid-Sama! is a pretty textbook example of Type A, though having to bully the uncooperative guys of what used to be an all-boys school into line kind of explains it.
+Misaki Ayuzawa, main character and aggressive female Student Council President from Maid-Sama! is a pretty textbook Harsh example, though having to bully the uncooperative guys of what used to be an all-boys school into line kind of explains it.
 Still, her interactions with most of the student body (the boys mostly, though there are a few exceptions), and Usui in particular are pretty much by-the-book for the character type.

 Hellsing's very own Integra in the Manga acts highly Tsundere upon the portions of the story that isn't about gore and war, flinging BAKA and URUSAI at Alucard when he pushes her buttons.
 Or when Seras brings up something that embarrasses her around Alucard or about Alucard at the end.
 Seras acts like this too towards Pip Bernadotte.

 Kaoru of Nana to Kaoru is a sterling example of a male tsundere - on the surface, anyway.
 His reason for giving his childhood friend Nana the cold shoulder isn't because he can't bring himself to admit an attraction to her, but that she must not discover that he's in love with her, because A) she's destined for greatness and he feels that a loser like him would just slow her down B) it would probably end their "breathers" if he couldn't be a good dom.
 Yet he keeps slipping up and acting chivalrously, going the extra mile for her, complimenting her and so on - it's hilarious and adorable.
-Nana has her tsuntsun moments as well, through she is more of a Type B.
+Nana has her tsuntsun moments as well, through she is more Sweet.